-Advertising TechnologyAnalytics & TestingContent MarketingCRM and Data PlatformsEcommerce and RetailEmail Marketing & AutomationEvent MarketingMobile and Tablet MarketingSales EnablementSearch MarketingSocial Media & Influencer Marketing
+Advertising TechnologyAnalytics & TestingContent MarketingCRM and Data PlatformsE-commerce and RetailEmail Marketing & AutomationEvent MarketingMobile and Tablet MarketingSales and Marketing TrainingSales EnablementSearch MarketingSocial Media & Influencer Marketing

 Digital Transformation is a Leadership Issue, Not a Technology Issue

 For over a decade, the focus of my consulting in our industry has been helping businesses punch through and transform their companies digitally.
-While this is often thought of as some kind of top-down push from investors, the board, or the Chief Executive Officer, you might be surprised to find that the company leadership lacks the experience and skill to push digital transformation.
-I’m often hired by leadership to assist a company digitally transform – and it just happens to start with sales and marketing opportunities because that’s where incredible results can be realized quickly.
+While this is often thought of as some top-down push from investors, the board, or the Chief Executive Officer, you might be surprised that the company leadership lacks the experience and skill to push digital transformation (DX).
+I’m often hired by leadership to assist a company in digitally transforming – and it just happens to start with sales and marketing opportunities because that’s where incredible results can be realized quickly.

-As declines in traditional channels continue and a plethora of affordable digital media strategies have risen, companies often struggle to make the shift.
+As declines in traditional channels continue and numerous affordable digital media strategies have risen, companies often struggle to shift.
 Legacy mindsets and legacy systems prevail, with analytics and direction lacking.
-By utilizing an agile process, I’m able to present leaders with their digital marketing maturity within their industry, among their competitors, and with respect to their customers.
-That evidence provides clarity that we need to transform the business.
-Once we have buy-in, we head out on a journey to transform their business.
+By utilizing an agile process, I can present leaders with their digital marketing maturity within their industry, among their competitors, and with respect to their customers.
+That evidence provides clarity on what we need to transform the business.
+Once we have buy-in, we head on a journey to transform their business.

-I’m consistently surprised that the employees are ready to learn and charge… but it’s often management and leadership that keep hitting the breaks.
+I’m consistently surprised that the employees are ready to learn and charge… but management and leadership often keep hitting the breaks.
 Even when they realize that the alternative to digital transformation and agility is extinction, they push back for fear of change.

 Poor top-down communication and a lack of transformation leadership are significant problems that inhibit progress toward transformation.

-According to the latest study from Nintex, digital transformation isn’t as much a technology issue as it is a talent issue.
+According to a study from Nintex, digital transformation isn’t as much a technology issue as a talent issue.
 It’s why consultants like myself are in high demand right now.
-While companies have incredible talent internal, that talent isn’t often exposed to new methods, platforms, media and methodology.
-Static processes often settle in with layers of management ensuring its stability… which may very well be hindering what’s actually needed.
+While companies have incredible talent internally, that talent isn’t often exposed to new methods, platforms, media, and methodology.
+Static processes often settle in with layers of management ensuring their stability… which may very well be hindering what’s needed.

 • Only 47% of line of business employees are even aware of what digital transformation is – let alone whether their company